There’s No Such Thing as a Pain-Free or Easy Sobriety

-You have to accept that it’s going to hurt and then do it anyway.
+You have to accept that it will hurt and then do it anyway.

 It will not go away or improve in any predictable way.
-You’ll have good days followed by bad days that hit you out of nowhere and it just goes on like this for a really long time.
+You’ll have good days followed by bad days that hit you out of nowhere, and it just goes on like this for a long time.

 It’s why we can’t do it alone.